Stop These 10 Habits That Harm Your Spine

 A backache can lead your health into a downward spiral.
 Not only can back pain inhibit your ability to exercise, but it may also impede your ability to bend, move, and even walk.
 This inability to move can cause weight gain, depression, anxiety, and other health issues, which in turn can bring about a vicious cycle, since excess weight and depression are likely to contribute to more back pain.

 Knowing how to protect your spine is vital in the prevention of bone loss.
-So let’s take a look at the top 10 habits that can damage to your spine, as well as how to break those habits.
+So let’s take a look at the top 10 habits that can damage your spine and how to break those habits.

 How Big Is The Problem?

 Chronic back pain is a serious problem with significant physiological, psychological, and financial impacts.
-Over half of working Americans admit to experiencing back pain in any given year,1 causing an estimated 149 million days per year of work lost due to the condition.2 In fact, other than the common cold and flu, back pain is the number one reason that people visit their doctors.
+Over half of working Americans report having experienced back pain in any given year,1 causing an estimated 149 million days per year of work lost due to the condition.2 In fact, other than the common cold and flu, back pain is the number one reason that people visit their doctors.

 It is estimated that the total costs associated with lower back pain in the United States tops $100 billion per year, with nearly two-thirds of those costs due to lost wages and reduced productivity.3